(Updated 13th October 2023)

 To manage the security of our facilities

-Our lawful basis for the processing this data is legitimate interest to ensure the security of our business premises and help prevent and detect crime
+Our lawful basis for the processing this data is legitimate interest to ensure the security of our business premises and help to prevent and detect crime.

 Our policy is to automatically overwrite CCTV footage within 60 days.

 To allow members of the public to participate in white paper research projects